ChemistryTobias/CameraModule/readme.md

 ### `method` capture

 > Captures image with external camera (server) of specified format, resolution, and focus settings.
-> Receive the raw image data over the data socket and save it to disk at the given path.
+> Receive the image data over the data socket and save it to disk at the given path.

 ```python
 capture(file_path='.',